meteor/meteor/content/testing.md

  1. *Doesn't* eagerly load *any* of our application code as Meteor normally would.
  2. *Does* eagerly load any file in our application (including in `imports/` folders) that look like `*.tests.*`.
  3. Sets the `Meteor.isTest` and `Meteor.isUnitTest` flags to be true.
- 4. Starts up the test reporter package that we've added to our app (`practicalmeteor:mocha-web-reporter`).
+ 4. Starts up the test reporter package that we've added to our app (`avital:mocha`).

 As we've defined a test file (`imports/todos/Todos.tests.js`), what this means is that the file above will be eagerly loaded, adding the `'builds correctly from factory'` test to the Mocha registry.